Early Years Foundation Stage (EYFS)

 A floor plan with activities for the week will be displayed on the wall for parents to look at if they wish.

-Activities will be planned around the theme for the term.
+Activities will be planned around the Children’s interests and the theme for the term.
 Suggestions for new activities are always welcome.